Skip to main content

 Where event name describes a notable event in your product, like sign_up, achievement_unlocked, add_to_cart, check_out, etc.

 These events can optionally take an event value.
 For instance, you can use this field to specify the type of achievement that was unlocked, or the name of the product that was added to cart, or the price of the item that was purchased.
+In experiments, the "value" will generate an automatic breakdown of the event if there are fewer than 8 distinct values.

 And finally, the metadata field allows you to specify even more details about the event.
 Here's an couple examples of how a logEvent call looks like: